For solo builders with a today list

-Strava for serial shippers.
+Strava for solo builders.

 See how it worksNormal Timer vs Outputly